wroscoe/dk_notebooks/README.md

 # Donkey Car notebooks

-These are notebooks to help explain some of the topics to make [Donkey Car] drive its self.
+These are notebooks to help explain some of the topics to make [Donkey Car](http://donkeycar.com) drive autonomously.